operasoftware/devopera/articles/_posts/2015-08-03-on-a-moratorium-on-new-browser-features.md

 Other people have been commenting, too:

 - Simultaneously with our publishing, Google Chrome evangelist Jake Archibald wrote [If we stand still, we go backwards](https://jakearchibald.com/2015/if-we-stand-still-we-go-backwards/)
-- Paul Kinlan wrote [SLICE: the web](https://paul.kinlan.me/slice-the-web/) on the positive aspects of the web as a platform for users and developers</li>
+- Paul Kinlan wrote [SLICE: the web](https://paul.kinlan.me/slice-the-web/) on the positive aspects of the web as a platform for users and developers
 - Nicolas Bevacqua wrote [Fast-forwarding the Web Platform](http://ponyfoo.com/articles/fast-forwarding-the-web-platform)
 - Mariano Viola wrote [Mobile Web Isn’t Broken, Yet](http://www.marianoviola.com/blog/mobile-web-isnt-broken-yet)
 - [Ramblings on New Browser Features, Interoperability, Craft, and the Future of the Web](http://www.aaron-gustafson.com/notebook/ramblings-on-new-browser-features-interoperability-craft-and-the-future-of-the-web/) is Aaron Gustafson’s take on it.
 (Microsoft)